 - Add palak puree and mix well.

-- Make a medium soft dough.
+Make a stiff dough.

 - Add little water if required.